joemoose/psiops/docs/combat.md

 ### Blast Damage

 Attacks with the *blast* quality, such as explosives or frag grenades, can affect multiple targets in the target *zone*.
-To determine how many targets are affected, roll **1d6 + the weapon's damage modifier**.
+To determine how many targets are affected, roll **1d6 + the weapon’s damage modifier**.
 The result is the number of targets affected in the zone.
 See [Zones](zones.md).

 All targets caught in the blast then suffer the same *attack roll* results.
 If there are more targets in a zone than the target count, select the targets randomly.